 Step 4: Place your order.
 Select the Add to Bag button at the bottom to finalize your choices and then Review Bag to Check Out and make your payment.
 Note that Apple is good at storing your specification selections if you want to save this webpage for a later visit after making your choices.

-Finding a deal on an Apple pre-order can be a challenge, but there are a few tactics you try if saving money is part of your plan — especially if you are willing to wait until the final release date for the iPad Pro.
+Finding a deal on an Apple device can be a challenge, but there are a few tactics you try if saving money is part of your plan.

-Look for education deals: Apple is offering some excellent education discounts for the iPad Pro (2021), which you can find in the education pricing section for pre-order.
+Look for education deals: Apple is offering some excellent education discounts for the iPad Pro (2021), which you can find in the education pricing section.
 Current or newly accepted college students, their parents, faculty or staff for any school grade, and homeschool teachers all qualify for a $749 deal on the 11-inch iPad Pro and a $999 deal for the 12.9-inch model.

 Trading in older Apple devices: One of the most direct ways to save is to trade in a current Apple device when you are upgrading to your new iPad Pro to immediately apply a rebate to the purchase.
 Apple allows you to do this when you pre-order, although you will have to have the device details handy.